sw360cab/gno-challenge/README.md

 ## Volumes and networks

 * The following volumes are defined
-  * `gnoland-vol`: persists data od `gnoland`
+  * `gnoland-vol`: persists data of `gnoland`
   * `indexer-vol`: persists data of `tx-indexer`
-    * the destination path should correspond in the command line argument of the service
+    * the destination path is reflected in the entrypoint of the service.
   * `grafana-vol`: persists data and configuration of Grafana
     * it may be not vital because the UI can be rebuilt from scratch each time.
-It may be useful to persist some customizations of the UI.
+But it may be useful to make persistent some customizations of the UI.

-* Networks have been the fined with the sole purpose of demostranting that service can run in specific isolated network.
+* Networks have been defined with the sole purpose of demonstranting that service can run in specific isolated networks.
-  * as proof of concepts the dashboard can only access the network where houston is running and it has not any visibility on the other services
+  * as a proof of concept, the dashboard can only access the network where `houston` is running and it has not any visibility on the other services.

 ### Ports

 Only essential ports are exposed, however for dev purposes more ports may be needed.
-See [custom configuration](#custom-configuration)
+See [custom configuration](#custom-configuration).

 ### Secrets